Formation-flying interferometry in geocentric orbits: Perturbation mitigation methods

 where $\boldsymbol{V}$ is the velocity vector of the chief for the unperturbed and circular assumption in the LVLH frame ($V=||\boldsymbol{V}||{=na}$), $\rho$ is atmospheric density, $B_D(=S C_D/m)$ is the coefficient for drag, $S$ is the cross-sectional area, $C_D$ is the drag coefficient, and $m$ is the spacecraft mass.
 Equation (\ref{fc_drag}) is obtained by assuming that the atmosphere co-rotates with the Earth \citep{Montenbruck2000} and $\boldsymbol{V}$ is approximately one order of magnitude higher than that of the Earth-fixed atmosphere; thus, atmospheric velocity is neglected.

 In general, the atmospheric density has a large uncertainty, mainly owing to diurnal variation, periodic solar activity, and sudden solar activity \citep{Montenbruck2000}.
-However, the most evident dependency of atmospheric density is that it decreases with increasing altitude.
+However, the most evident dependence of atmospheric density is that it decreases with increasing altitude.
 The Harris--Priester density model \citep{Harris1962} is relatively simple and is widely used as a standard atmospheric model.
 The model is given as follows:

 where $h$ is the height above Earth's reference ellipsoid, $\Psi$ is the angle between the satellite position vector and the apex of the diurnal bulge, $N$ is a numerical value set to 2 for low-inclination orbits and 6 for polar orbits, and $\rho_M(h)$ and $\rho_m(h)$ are the apex and antapex densities, respectively.
-Note that $\rho(h)$ can be directly computed from the table of Harris--Priester atmospheric-density coefficients for mean solar activity \citep{Long1989}.
-When assuming a spherical Earth, height is given by $h=(a-R_e)$; thus, $\rho$ is written as a function of the semi-major axis.
+It should be noted that $\rho(h)$ can be directly computed from the table of Harris--Priester atmospheric-density coefficients for mean solar activity \citep{Long1989}.
+When assuming a spherical Earth, height is given by $h=(a-R_e)$; thus, $\rho$ is written as a function of the semimajor axis.

 Assuming that the two satellites are flying in proximity formation, such that $V$ and $\rho$ are the same for both spacecraft, the relative acceleration vector for the deputy caused by atmospheric drag ({$\boldsymbol{f}_{D}$, as a part of $\boldsymbol{f}_p$}) can be modeled as follows: